Ojeleye scores career-high 24, Celtics down Raptors 120-106

+BOSTON (AP) — The Celtics didn’t play the way they wanted to on either end of the floor during their recent West Coast trip.

+Back at home, they got sparks from two unlikely sources to tame one of the league’s hottest teams.

-BOSTON (AP) — Semi Ojeleye had a career-high 24 points and six 3-pointers, and the Boston Celtics rolled to a 120-106 win over the Toronto Raptors on Thursday night.
+Semi Ojeleye had a career-high 24 points and six 3-pointers, and the Boston Celtics rolled to a 120-106 win over the Toronto Raptors on Thursday night.

 Rookie Payton Pritchard added 20 points and had a career-high six 3s to help Boston snap a two-game skid.